fatdumplingg/fatdumplingg/README.md

 -->

 #### ❓ About Me
 I am currently a 2nd-year undergraduate student working as the department's Computing Laboratory Assistant.
-This place will be where I store my school and personal projects!
 I'm deeply intrigued in the fast-paced developments of IT, particularly anything related to Machine Learning, Pattern Recognition, or Cryptography.
 Here are some technologies I am comfortable working with :
 - Java
 - C++